iainmullan/cakephp-utils/README.md

     cake util.counter

+## ImportShell

+CakePHP Shell for importing CSV data

+CSV files should be names <table name>.csv and stored in app/data First row should contain field names

+    cake util.import users

+... would load data from app/data/users.csv

 ## RuckShell

 A Console task wrapping around Ruckusing commands, for convenience.
 The name of the task is shortened to `ruck` for command line brevity!